Low Down on Neem Oil For Plants

 You want to purchase 100% pure cold-pressed Neem oil.

-• There are less expensive options but without the two above – you are wasting your money.
+- There are less expensive options but be sure to look for items above – you are wasting your money.

 Why Buy Neem Oil?

-• Doesn’t harm the good insects like bees and ladybugs
+• Doesn’t harm the good garden insects like bees & ladybugs.